Garde manger: History

 The term garde manger is also related to the cold rooms inside castles and manor houses where the food was stored.
 These food storage areas were usually located in the lower levels, since the cool basement-like environment was ideal for storing food.
 These cold storage areas developed over time into the modern cold kitchen.

+With the development of classical French cuisine under the influence of François Pierre La Varenne and his 1651 book, Le cuisinier françois, the garde manger also took on fresh fruits and vegetables.

 Most merchants who worked outside noble manors at this time were associated with a guild, an association of persons of the same trade formed for their mutual aid and protection.
 Guilds would develop training programs for their members, thereby preserving their knowledge and skills.
 Charcuterie was the name of a guild that prepared and sold cooked items made from pigs.
 Through this organization, the methods of preparing hams, bacon, sausages, pâtés, and terrines were preserved.
 When the guild system was abolished in 1791 following the French Revolution of 1789, garde mangers took on the responsibility for tasks that had formerly been performed by charcutiers, who had difficulty competing with the versatile garde mangers due to the limited range of skills involved.

 The position of "butcher" first developed as a specialty within the garde manger kitchen.
 As both the cost of and demand for animal meats increased, more space was required for the task of fabricating and portioning the raw meats.
 This increased need for space was due not only to an upswing in the volume of meat sales, but also to the need for separating raw meats from processed foods to avoid cross-contamination and the resulting possibility of foodborne illness.

+In the late 1800s, continental cuisine had expanded the work of the garde manger to include the preparation of elaborate buffets of cold food.